About our mission

 All the women we work with are paid a London living wage, or choose to donate their revenue back to the charities that support them.
 They also work in the comfort and safety of their women’s group or charity.
 That often means they’re around counsellors, friends and professional mentors.

 Our labour costs go directly to the women who make our clothes, or to their women’s charity.
-At least 92% of women’s organisations in London have had funding cuts or a crisis in the past 5 years, so they can really do with the cash.
+At least 92% of women’s organisations in London have had funding cuts or a crisis in the past 5 years, so they can really do with extra revenue.
 To find out more about how important women’s services are, click here.

-Some of the groups we work with include two knitting circles run by elderly women, a group of low income migrant mothers who paint at their children’s school in Bow, a domestic and sexual violence support charity and crafting programme in the North East, and a group of migrant seamstresses who act as a support network for each other on Brick Lane.
+Some of the groups we work with include two knitting circles run by elderly women, a group of low income migrant mothers who paint at their children’s school in Bow, and a group of migrant seamstresses who act as a support network for each other in Limehouse.

 Can I find out more about the groups you work with?